 Trump turns from pomp to business in UK visit

-President Donald Trump will turn from pageantry to policy Tuesday as he joins British Prime Minister Theresa May for a day of talks likely to highlight fresh uncertainty in the allies' storied relationship.
+Moving from pageantry to policy during his state visit to Britain, President Donald Trump on Tuesday urged embattled Prime Minister Theresa May to "stick around" to complete a U.S.-U.K. trade deal, adding to this recent chapter of uncertainty in the allies' storied relationship.

-Trump and May are due to meet with corporate executives from the United States and United Kingdom, before an afternoon news conference on the second day of Trump's state visit.
-The leaders' top priority is a possible bilateral trade deal to take effect once the U.K. leaves the European Union.
+The president, whose praise for May comes after spending days touting her possible successors, met with the prime minister and corporate executives from the United States and United Kingdom as part of a day of negotiations ahead of a news conference on Trump's second day on British soil.
+The leaders' top priority is a possible bilateral trade deal to take effect once — or if — the U.K. leaves the European Union.

-"Big Trade Deal is possible once U.K. gets rid of the shackles.
-Already starting to talk," Trump tweeted Monday, as he launched his visit with a day of royal pomp and circumstance.
-He and first lady Melania Trump paid a visit to Buckingham Palace, where Queen Elizabeth II greeted them with a smile.
-The evening ended with a lavish state dinner.

-Britain is scheduled to leave the EU on Oct.
-31 unless both sides agree to an extension.
-Its position is in flux because May is stepping down as party leader Friday, setting in motion a race to succeed her as prime minister.
+May's future has been tied to the failure to secure a Brexit deal.
+On Friday, just days after Trump departs England, she will resign as head of the Conservative Party though remain as prime minister until her successor has been chosen.
+Trump has been sharply critical of May in the past but only had warm words for her Tuesday and urged her to stay to "get this deal done."

+"I think we'll have a very, very substantial trade deal," said Trump, extolling its virtues for both nations.
+"I think that this is something we both want to do ... we're going to get it done."

+Traditionally, U.S. presidents avoid interjecting themselves in the domestic politics of other nations.
+But Trump is far from traditional.

-It is traditional for U.S. and other world leaders not weigh in on another's domestic politics.
-But Trump hasn't let that stop him.
-Trump told the Sunday Times in an interview that Britain should "walk away" from talks and refuse to pay a 39 billion-pound ($49 billion) divorce bill if it doesn't get better terms from the EU.
+Trump told the Sunday Times in an interview ahead of his visit that Britain should "walk away" from talks and refuse to pay a 39 billion-pound ($49 billion) divorce bill if it doesn't get better terms from the EU.

+That move, known as a "hard Brexit," could have a devastating impact on the U.K. economy, according to many experts, and stands in contrast to a previous White House position that the departure should be done as painlessly as possible.
+Others in the U.K. are urging for a second referendum that could keep the E.U. intact.

 Following Tuesday's focus on business and trade, Trump will use the next two days to mark the 75th anniversary of the June 6, 1944, D-Day landing, likely the last significant commemoration most veterans of the battle will see.
 The events will begin in Portsmouth, England, where the invasion was launched, and then move across the Channel to France, where Allied forces began to recapture Western Europe from the Nazis.